pkmasters/ansible/README.md

 Contributing

 Contributions are welcome!
-If you have suggestions for improvements or new playbooks, feel free to create a pull request or open an issue.
+If you have ideas for improvements, feel free to create a pull request or open an issue.

     Fork the repository.
     Create your feature branch (git checkout -b feature/YourFeature).